IBM/libertydiag/README.md

 Download `libertydiag.war` from the latest release at <https://github.com/IBM/libertydiag/releases/latest>

-This application [requires](https://www.ibm.com/docs/en/was-liberty/base?topic=management-liberty-features) Liberty >= 22.0.0.1 and the following features to be installed:
+This application [requires](https://www.ibm.com/docs/en/was-liberty/base?topic=management-liberty-features) Liberty >= 22.0.0.1 and at least the following features to be installed:

 ```
   <featureManager>